 ID Policy – 5th grade and Middle School

-If lost, stolen, defaced, or damaged and ID does not work with the library or cafeteria scanners, it is the expectation that students purchase another ID.
+If lost, stolen, defaced, or damaged and the ID does not work with the library or cafeteria scanners, it is the expectation that students will purchase another ID.
 New or replacement IDs can be purchased in the office for $3.

-ID’s are a part of the uniform, when students do not have their ID or are not wearing it, they will be issued a NO ID sticker, they will receive a lunch detention and will eat lunch last.
+ID’s are a part of the uniform.
+When students do not have their ID or are not wearing it, they will be issued a NO ID sticker, they will receive a lunch detention and will eat lunch last.

 Dress Code Violations

-In an effort to promote Self-Respect the following measures will be taken in order to maintain a safe and healthy learning environment:
+In an effort to promote Self-Respect, the following measures will be taken in order to maintain a safe and healthy learning environment: